fabianlinz/serenity-junit5/README.md

 * Serenity annotation `@UsePersistantStepLibraries`
     * JUnit4: `SerenityRunner#runChild >> `SerenityRunner#resetStepLibrariesIfRequired() + `net.serenitybdd.junit5.extension.page.TestConfiguration#shouldResetStepLibraries` (be careful with dependency to page stuff)
 * Extension point analog to JUnit4 SerenityRunner#additionalBrowserCleanup
-* Junit5 `@Disabled` annotation can't be used to skip step methods ([#6](https://github.com/fabianlinz/serenity-junit5/issues/6))
-   * Usage for test methods works fine.
-Using the Serenity annotation `@Pending` also works fine.
-   * JUnit4 allows steps method to be skipped by annotating them with the JUnit4 annotation `@Ignore`.
-The analog JUnit5 annotation `@Disabled` is currently not detected by serenity-core.

 ## JUnit5 features
 * `@Nested`